 Be Crocwise

 In the Kimberley region, both saltwater and freshwater crocodiles inhabit the waterways, making it essential to exercise caution whenever you're near any body of water.
 Crocodiles are a common sight in Top End waters, where you're firmly in 'Croc Country'.
 They're highly mobile creatures, capable of covering large distances throughout the year.
 It's crucial to remember that crocodiles are deadly predators, and encounters can turn fatal.
 As human and crocodile populations increase, encounters become more frequent, emphasizing the importance of being Crocwise at all times.
-Stay vigilant and follow safety guidelines to minimize the risk of encounters with these formidable creatures.
+Stay vigilant and follow safety guidelines to minimise the risk of encounters with these formidable creatures.

 Your safety is your responsibility, always BE CROCWISE in the Kimberley.